Posted By

 Naturally, there are some disadvantages too, including:

-When comparing car leasing to buying a car, there’s another set of considerations.
-Firstly, you’ll need to have the capital to buy vehicles outright or facilitate a loan to buy them, however, once you do own the vehicle you can do as you please with it in terms of customisation (as long as legally compliant for a company car), sell it when you see fit, and you won’t be restricted by mileage.
+When comparing car leasing to buying a car, there are many things to consider.
+Firstly, you’ll need to have the capital to buy vehicles outright or facilitate a loan to buy them, however, once you own the vehicle you can do as you please with it in terms of customisation (as long as it’s legally compliant for a company car), sell it when you see fit, and you won’t be restricted by mileage.

 Financing your fleet with us couldn’t be easier.
 We offer vehicle funding across our portfolio of solutions and with no deposit required – to find out if our financing options could work for your fleet upgrade, get in touch today.